Semen Donor Screening Guide

 Over the years, the testing panel has grown to include almost two dozen genetic diseases.

-In addition to chromosome analysis (karyotype), Xytex currently tests all* donors for carrier
+In addition to chromosome analysis (karyotype), complete blood count (CBC), and hemoglobin analysis, Xytex currently tests all* donors for carrier

 status of the following conditions: